miguelmartinpas/custom-api/README.md

 - Controllers: I have created a controller that is called from api.php and call to Adapter service

-- Service: I have created Adapter service where you can find all the logic of custom api
+- Service: I have created Adapter service where you can find all the logic of custom api.
+This Service have 4 methods

+  - getResult

+    Main method that it will use the logic of the others methods.

+  - searchValues

+    This method should get data from external API.
+If query exists in cache store it won't call external api.

+  - parseResponse

+    This method will parse searched values to get the element that will be equals to query.
+This method should store all results show in an internal cache as well.

+  - buildResponse

+    Build respone json.

 - Middleware: I have created a middlware to avoid call with q parameter.
 In summary check parameters before to apply logic.
 If parameters are not correct will return 400 HTTP error.